siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Two Observers One Transport.md

 geometry or space.
 It is the statement that two descriptions of the same transport process agree on the transport law.

+The equality of that constant is not a second postulate.
+It is the normalization implicit in saying that the observers describe the same law rather than two different rescalings of units.
+If one wrote $c_1$ and $c_2$ instead, the linear invariance algebra would determine only their ratio as part of the relative normalization of space and time.
+Requiring that the change of description reduce to the identity when the relative rate is $v=0$ removes that ambiguity: at
+$v=0$ the map must be $x'=x$, $t'=t$, so the two operator constants must agree,
+$c_1=c_2=:c$.

 ## The transport bound